phasmatic3d/hope/README.md

   - A `compression_report.csv` with metrics for every .ply processing

 Use the offline pipeline for exporting metrics for .ply video streams.
+**Note:** In order for the offline pipeline to work after launching the server with `offline_mode`, one must connect to `https://<server-ip>:9004` using the browser of their choice for the streaming to begin.
+Otherwise, the server stays inactive.

 ## CLI usage